Elevenlabs AudioNative Player

 The customer lifecycle is divided into five stages.

-To retarget users effectively, pay attention to the type of attribution in your campaigns and make sure you have your analytics tools properly implemented and configured.
+To retarget users effectively, pay attention to the type of attribution in your campaigns and ensure your analytics tools are properly implemented and configured.
 The GA4 Checklist will help you do this – make sure you’re ready for the new era of analytics

 Targeting types and possibilities in performance marketing – lookalike targeting

-Lookalike targeting involves finding new users who have similar characteristics and behaviors to existing customers.
+Lookalike targeting involves finding new users with characteristics and behaviours similar to those of existing customers.
 It works by expanding the target audience to include people who are similar to those who have already brought positive results.

-To create a group of similar audiences, the advertising system uses information such as demographics, interests and behaviors of the source audience to find new people with similar characteristics.
+To create a group of similar audiences, the advertising system uses information such as demographics, interests and behaviours of the source audience to find new people with similar characteristics.

-Facebook Ads additionally allows you to select a percentage match between the new audience and the source audience.
-The value you choose therefore depends on the goals you want to achieve.
+Facebook Ads also allows you to select a percentage match between the new and source audiences.
+The value you choose, therefore, depends on your goals.
 Smaller percentages mean a higher match to the source audience, but larger percentages allow you to create a wider audience.

 Targeting based on first-party data

 When you have your own user data (first-party data), you can use it for precise targeting.
 You can obtain customer information from various sources, such as your website, mobile apps, registration forms, customer interactions or transactions.
-This information can be purchase data, preferences, browsing history, email addresses or demographics.
+This information includes purchase data, preferences, browsing history, email addresses or demographics.

 Using first-party data, you can tailor advertising content to individual user preferences.
-For example, if you know a user is interested in a particular product category, you can display ads related to that category.
+For example, if you know a user is interested in a particular product category, you can display related ads.

-First-party data you can also integrate with other marketing channels, such as email marketing or social media campaigns.
+You can integrate first-party data with other marketing channels, such as email marketing or social media campaigns.
 This gives you the ability to communicate consistently on a variety of fronts.

 First-party data can also be integrated with other marketing channels.